lunarmint/anime-piracy-wiki/rules.md

 ## **Rule 8: Submission must be anime piracy related.**

-  > Submissions must be related to the topic of anime piracy.
+  > Submissions must be related to the piracy of media surrounding "weeb" culture such as: anime, manga, light novels, visual novels, hentai, and games.

-  > Other places your post might be better suited for:

-  >  > - General anime content belongs in /r/anime.

-  >  > - General piracy content belongs in /r/piracy.

-  >  > - General VPN content belongs in /r/vpn.

 &nbsp;